SmellyModder/Disparser/README.md

 }
 ```
 ## Arguments
+**IMPORTANT: This System is planned to be reworked in many ways to allow for more parsing features, such as sub-commands.**
 Disparser comes with a simple index-based argument system for commands.
 There are plans to improve this system, such as allowing arguments that can *cleanly* parse multiple objects from one portion of a string.
 This would pave the way for arguments that can parse a list of things.

 An `Argument` is a parameterized interface where `<T>` is the type of the object the `Argument` parses a part of a string from a `Message` into.